mkhaled87/pFaces-OmegaThreads/README.md

 void model_post(concrete_t* post_x_lb, concrete_t* post_x_ub,  const concrete_t* x, const concrete_t* u);
 ```

+- **system.dynamics.code_defines**: semicolon(;)-separated list of Key=Value items.
+The keys are used as defines to be passed to the code file.
+Simply, the OpenCl compliler is called with the option -DKey=Value, for each item in the list.

 - **system.write_symmodel**: a "true" or "false" value that instructs OmegaThreads to write/not-write the constructed symbolic model.

 - **specifications.ltl_formula**: the LTL formula describing the specifications to be enforced on the system.
 Only the atomic propositions declared in **system.states.subsets.names** and **system.controls.subsets.names** can be used.